mu-editor/mu/README.rst

 Mu - a "micro" editor
 =====================

-Hacked together in a matter of hours.

-PYTHON 3!

-Needs docs. :-)

-Relies on QT5.
-On Debian it's an apt-get away.
-Will document setup procedure in due course.
+**This project works with Python 3 and the Qt UI library.**

 What?
 -----

 Mu is a a very simple code editor for kids.
-It's written in Python and uses the QT GUI framework.
+It's written in Python and uses the Qt GUI framework.
 This means it'll work on Windows, OSX and Linux.
 It should also work on a Raspberry Pi.

 Why?